Standex (SXI)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Standex.

-Standex’s business quality ultimately falls short of our standards.
+Standex isn’t a terrible business, but it doesn’t pass our bar.
 First off, its revenue growth was weak over the last five years.
 And while Standex’s projected EPS for the next year implies the company’s fundamentals will improve, its cash profitability fell over the last five years.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.